A practical guide to Zendesk messaging automation in 2026

 What are Zendesk's built-in AI agents?

-Zendesk has its own answer to this called Zendesk AI Agents, which is included in its higher-priced plans.
-It's built to give generative replies, handle common questions automatically, and use your Zendesk help center to find answers.
-It's definitely a step up from basic triggers, but it often comes with its own set of frustrations.
+Zendesk offers a powerful solution called Zendesk AI Agents, which is available in its professional and enterprise plans.
+It's built to provide generative replies and handle common questions automatically using your Zendesk help center.
+It's a sophisticated step up from basic triggers, designed for teams looking for a native experience.

-Instead of ripping out your helpdesk and starting over, you can just add a smarter AI layer on top of it. eesel AI is designed to plug right into your existing Zendesk setup, solving the native limitations without forcing you into a painful migration project.
+Instead of replacing your existing workflows, you can add a complementary AI layer on top of them. eesel AI is designed to plug right into your existing Zendesk setup, enhancing your capabilities without requiring a major overhaul of your current processes.

-Here’s how eesel AI takes a smarter approach:
+Here’s how eesel AI works as a partner to Zendesk:

 Zendesk's pricing model